 The artifacts recovered from the archaeological excavation of the large trash pile, or midden, in the South Grove were deposited during the Washington family’s tenure at Mount Vernon.
 The largest concentration of trash dates from ca. 1735 – 1765 and therefore represents objects discarded by a young George Washington, his half-brother Lawrence, and their father Augustine, and their respective households.
 After 1765, trash was still discarded in the South Grove, but over the next several decades the Grove was transformed from a utilitarian workspace into a more formal landscaped corner of the yard.

 Until the late 19th century it was common for trash to be discarded close to where it was generated and archaeologists know to look for these rich middens near kitchens and houses.
 The broken objects discarded by people in the past, including the Washington family, provide important clues about diet and everyday life.
-In the South Grove we think slaves working in the kitchen and cleaning the Mansion discarded trash into a large depression in the yard.
+In the South Grove, we think enslaved people who worked in the kitchen and Mansion discarded trash into a large depression in the yard.
 The depression was gently sloping and might have formed when a large tree fell down.
 We don’t think the garbage was shielded from the Mansion in any way and the archaeological excavations discovered no evidence that it was purposefully covered over.
 Yes, it smelled and probably attracted scavengers and bugs – but this was common and George and Martha Washington would not have thought it strange to have a dump near their home – that’s just how life was.

 George Washington’s great-grandfather John Washington patented (or bought) the property that was to become Mount Vernon in 1674.
 We don’t think John ever lived on the property, and we don’t know the locations of the homes of the tenants who rented the property during these years.

-Augustine Washington and his family moved here in 1735 and we think he built the oldest part of the Mansion in that year.
-Young George Washington was three years old when his family moved to Little Hunting Creek plantation, as Mount Vernon was then known, and he lived there until the age of six when his father relocated the family near Fredericksburg, VA.
+Augustine Washington and his family moved to the site around 1734 and began construction of the Mansion in that year.
+Young George Washington was about three years old when his family moved to Little Hunting Creek plantation, as Mount Vernon was then known, and he lived there until the age of six when his father relocated the family near Fredericksburg, VA.

 Upon Augustine’s death in 1743, Little Hunting Creek plantation was willed to Lawrence who lived there with his wife, Anne Fairfax.
 Lawrence renamed the plantation Mount Vernon, after Admiral Edward Vernon, his commander in the British navy.
 Lawrence and Anne occupied the plantation until his death in 1752.
-Anne Fairfax and her second husband leased the property to George Washington, and he lived there periodically as a bachelor from 1754 to 1759.
+Anne Fairfax and her second husband leased the property to George Washington beginning in late-1754.
 George Washington started his own family in 1759 with his marriage to Martha Dandridge Custis.

 Beginning in 1775, George Washington began a major reorganization of his plantation.
 He tore down the outbuildings he had inherited from Lawrence and built most of the outbuildings we know today, including a new kitchen southwest of the Mansion.
 Additionally, he instructed his plantation manager to plant the area south of the house with “all the clever kind of Trees (especially flowering ones) that can be got, such as Crab apple, Poplar, Dogwood, Sasafras, Laurel, Willow (especially yellow and Weeping Willow…)…, these to be interspersed here and there with ever greens such as Holly, Pine, and Cedar, also Ivy; to these may be added the Wild flowering Shrubs of the larger kind, such as the fringe Tree…”